Dabit: Radio career

 The show has received a great response globally despite time differences.

 Acting career

 Dabit is currently undertaking acting lessons to pursue a career in acting, in addition to his singing.
 He made his first cameo appearance on SBS's drama called "Endless Love" and hopes to work towards bigger roles in the future.

 Music career

 As of 2015, Dabit has released two singles, including his debut.
-He became the first Korean artist to perform in Tunisia in 2014, and has plans for a solo tour over the end of 2015 to 2016.
+He became the first Korean artist to perform in Tunisia in 2014, and had a solo tour over the end of 2015 to 2016.